 Learning is inherently social.
 Building healthy, meaningful, and sustained relationships with peers and adults helps students to feel a deep sense of belonging.
-Across our schools, we’re committed to cultivating a community where students can build connections to expertise and opportunity.
-We’re also dedicated to transparency so that families can engage in their child’s learning.
-Our educators intentionally design learning experiences with such exposure in mind.
+Across our schools, we worked to cultivate a community where students built connections to expertise and opportunity.
+Educators intentionally designed learning experiences with such this exposure in mind.
 A few examples include visiting experts from a variety of fields, access to mentors and role models, and programs that expose children to diverse career paths.

 of Altschool families access Stream weekly to engage in their child's learning

 In addition, through regular assessments and progress reports, AltSchool families get personalized updates.
-Educators leverage tools like Stream and Capture to keep families abreast of learning activities and help them to deeply understand their child’s unique challenges and growth areas.
-Armed with this visibility into their children’s learning and progress, families understand how and when to support learning throughout the school year.
+Educators leveraged tools like Stream and Capture to keep families abreast of learning activities and help them to understand their child’s unique challenges and growth areas.
+Armed with this visibility into their children’s learning and progress, families understood how and when to support learning throughout the school year.

-More than 80% of our families access Stream weekly.
-In our most recent survey, many guardians reported appreciating the ability to track student growth in real time.
-This has contributed to our high parent satisfaction rate, with 90% of families reporting that they understand their child’s progress and feel strongly connected to their child’s learning community.
+More than 80% of our families accessed Stream weekly, with many guardians reporting appreciation for the ability to track student progress in real time.
+This contributed to a high parent satisfaction rate, with 90% of families reporting that they understood their child’s progress and felt strongly connected to their child’s learning community.